Member Login | Sign Up

 Different shoes come with varying levels of arch support, which can help alleviate pain, but most feature moderate to low-end arch support to appeal to the broadest range of players.

-However, if additional arch support is needed, it’s common for players to replace the insole of their tennis shoes with a custom insert.
+However, if additional arch support is needed, players often replace the insole of their tennis shoes with a custom insert.

 Ventilation

-Depending on the climate you play in, ventilation may be more or less of a priority.
+Depending on the climate you play in, ventilation may be a priority or not.
 Proper ventilation can help keep your feet dry and prevent blisters in hot weather.

-Also, keep in mind that your shoe’s color will play a role in how hot your feet get.
-Light colors reflect the sun’s heat, and darker colors absorb it, which will cause your feet to get warmer.
+Also, keep in mind that your shoe’s color will affect how hot your feet get.
+Light colors reflect the sun’s heat, and darker colors absorb it, which causes your feet to get warmer.

-The adidas adizero Cybersonic is an excellent example of a shoe that prioritizes ventilation and keeps weight down.
+The adidas adizero Cybersonic is an excellent shoe that prioritizes ventilation and keeps weight down.

 Helpful Tip